Generating XML Document Using Java servlet

 You can use the power of this J2EE component to generate an XML document.
 You will understand this better with the help of following example:

-class XmlTemplate extends HttpServlet
+public class XmlTemplate extends HttpServlet

 As per the basic working technology of a servlet, in order to invoke it web server calls one of the following methods depending upon the requirement: doGet or doPost.
 After the servlet is invoked it does three basic tasks.